AlexadeZ17/AlexadeZ17/README.md

     ft_append
   </summary>

-While I was in a Data Science Programming class, the teacher explained lists in python, and how we could append data to it at the end of it.
-I considered interesting to recreate this function in C in order to understand how it worked this function under the hood ⚙️.
+While I was in a Data Science Programming class, the teacher explained lists in python, and how we could append data at the end of them.
+I considered interesting to re-create this function on C in order to understand how it worked this function under the hood ⚙️.
 The following [gist](https://gist.github.com/AlexadeZ17/002652b040f3ba119a94182afca60caf) shows the code I wrote.

 </details>